SandeepGamot/transient-polls-client/README.md

 # Transient Polls Client

+See it live here on [Vercel](https://transient-polls.vercel.app/) (https://transient-polls.vercel.app/).

-A React client app to serve as the frontend for the transient-polls backend.(https://github.com/SandeepGamot/transient-polls)
+A React client app to serve as the frontend for the transient-polls backend.
+[Backend Code](https://github.com/SandeepGamot/transient-polls) (https://github.com/SandeepGamot/transient-polls).